-- Three buzzer beeps, no repeat This indicates during startup an internal error that is recoverable, i.e. the system can continue its execution and normal operation.
-The error code can be retrieved trough the CCaux API.
-The button backlight will follow its normal status indication scheme. - A sequence of beeps is repeated constantly at any time after the system is powered on The device becomes non-operational, and seems to be dead, despite powered on.
+A sequence of beeps is repeated constantly at any time after the system is powered on - The device becomes non-operational, and seems to be dead, despite powered on.
 The number of beeps indicates the issue.
-Make sure to record the number of buzzer beeps, as this can be useful in an eventual support contact.
+Record the number of buzzer beeps, as this can be useful in an eventual support contact.
 It may help to just power off and on the device but if the error indication beeps remains it is likely an internal hardware error or problem with the power supply.